Definitions of Common Terms

 ACCEPTED INTO THE PROGRAM: A Barry University’s admission status which signifies that the prospective student has met the enrollment requirements for the specific program (major) of their choice.

 ACCEPTANCE LETER: Letters issued by Barry University after the review of submitted credentials, offering applicants the opportunity to enroll in the class for the next school year.
 Final acceptance depends on the submission of a final official transcript that exhibits an academic performance matching with that showed at the time the original application materials were submitted.

 ADMISSION PROCESS: The series of actions through which admission counselors review applications, make decisions regarding acceptance or denial, and notify applicants of acceptance or denial for admission.

 AFFIDAVIT OF SUPPORT: An official document proving a promise of funding from an individual or organization.
 At Barry University, it is a requirement provided by international students after they have been accepted to the university.

 ADMISSION STATUS: Stage of each particular prospective student’s file in the review process by the admission counselors.
-Students sometimes contact Barry University to inquire about their admission status when they want to know if there documents missing that prevent the counselors from making an admission decision.
+Students sometimes contact Barry University to inquire about their admission status when they want to know if there are documents missing that prevent the counselors from making an admission decision.

 ADMISSION COUNSELOR: Representative from the Office of Admissions who assists prospective students through the admission process.
-Once you apply to Barry University, you will be assigned a unique admission counselor who will personally respond your questions.
+Once you apply to Barry University, you will be assigned a unique admission counselor who will personally respond to your questions.

 APPLICATION: Form that enables students to express their interest in being accepted for attendance and initiates the admission process to various programs and levels of study at an educational institution.
 At Barry University, the preferred method of submitting an application is on-line through the myBarry system, but if that is not feasible, a prospective student may fill-out and submit a traditional paper application form, as well.